QubesOS/qubes-doc/external/configuration-guides/vpn.md

    If you enabled NetworkManager or used other methods in a previous attempt, do not re-use the old ProxyVM...
    Create a new one according to this step.

-   If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.just install openvpn in template.
+   If your choice of TemplateVM doesn't already have the VPN client software, you'll need to install the software in the template before proceeding.
+Just install openvpn in template.
 Default Fedora 30 or higher don't need this step.
    Disable any auto-starting service that comes with the software package.
    For example for OpenVPN.